kardolus/chatgpt-cli/README.md

 # ChatGPT CLI

-This project is a Proof of Concept (POC) that demonstrates how to build ChatGPT clients with streaming support in a Command-Line Interface (CLI) environment.
+This project is a Proof of Concept (POC) showcasing the implementation of ChatGPT clients with streaming support in a Command-Line Interface (CLI) environment.

 ![a screenshot](resources/screenshot.png)